taylorg8900/Obsidian-Notes-Coding/projects/README.md

 This README file is here to organize which projects I am working on.
 Documentation for each project will be found within their repositories, not here.
 Other directories within this 'personal projects' directory will contain my notes on each project, which is just for my benefit in organizing my thoughts and stuff like that

 List of projects to get working on
-- [ ] how to use git ignore files
+- [x] how to use git ignore files
 - [ ] create graph composite separation algorithm for tavern project
 - [ ] work more on robosub website
-- [ ] create apex legends csv file appending program
+- [ ] create apex legends csv file appending program for appending rp values to a csv file, and also finding out the local time on the system to be added as well
 - [ ] go through the ROS course on canvas